kjrm/personal-website/_posts/2020-07-01-A UNIFIED THEORY OF URBAN LIVING.md

 <br>
 **SCALE**

-These three (3) ways of holding (aspects) correspond to the macro (invariants), meso (dynamics), and micro (experiences) scales, respectively.
+These three (3) ways of holding (aspects) correspond to the macro (INVARIANTS), meso (DYNAMICS), and micro (EXPERIENCES) scales, respectively.
 However, they are not simply a matter of scale, but rather, of angle of theoretical approach.

 As one zooms out from micro to macro: